Sajda Mughal: Boris Johnson should invest in relationships with grass-roots charities

 Sajda has asked for Prime Minister Boris Johnson to help sustain the relationship between local charities and communities by providing supporting and funding.
 Communities need to feel supported and this is what Sajda emphasises in the Third Sector article.

-Read the article here or below:
+Read the piece here or below:

 A month ago, Boris Johnson became Prime Minister of the UK, shortly after being elected leader of the Conservative Party.
 A politician who has been surrounded by well-publicised controversy that spans much of his political career, Johnson has regularly been accused of attempting to further his own route to Number 10.